NicolasKeita/R-type-video-game/README.md

 # R-Type
 R-Type is a "shoot them up" 2D video game.

-We added multiplayer to the game.
+I tried to reproduce the original game and add multiplayer to the game.

-We created the game with the SFML library.
+My R-Type game has been created using the SFML library.

+This repo has not been created to show a beautiful game but to exhibit my skills about :
+- Network programming
+- understand the difference between UNIX and Windows
+- UML class diagram
+- understand, use, and design an API

 ## Usage